Think Twice Before Visiting These Dangerous South American Destinations

 Advertisement

-Though we haven't traveled to these destinations personally, we have scoured government websites and blogs and found important crime statistics that helped us compile a comprehensive, trustworthy list of destinations to avoid when visiting this (arguably beautiful) part of the world.
-If your wanderlust gets the best of you and you find yourself in one of these localities, always be sure to check current travel advice and exercise extreme caution.
+We scoured government websites, blogs, and news sources to find important crime statistics that helped us compile a comprehensive list of destinations to avoid when visiting this beautiful part of the world.
+If your wanderlust gets the best of you and you find yourself in one of these localities, always be sure to check current travel advice and exercise higher-than-normal caution.
 After all, coming home safely is the end goal of any successful trip.

 Recommended